-Senior officer cadets of Third and Fourth year hold staff and command appointments in the Cadet Wing and receive practical training in leadership by being responsible for the discipline, progress, and efficiency of their squadron, flight or section.
-Cadets also organize and run intramural sports program and carry out typical service duties such as Block Duty Cadet (BDC) and Cadet Duty Officer (CDO).
+Senior officer cadets of Third and Fourth year hold the majority of staff and command appointments in the Cadet Wing and receive practical training in leadership by being responsible for the discipline, progress, and efficiency of their squadron, flight or section.
+Cadets also organize and run an intramural sports program and carry out typical service duties such as Block Duty Cadet (BDC) and Cadet Duty Officer (CDO).